Sallie Fiske

 Sallie Maranda Fiske (c.
 1928 – February 19, 2004) was an American journalist, television host, and lesbian rights activist.
-She was among the first women to work in broadcast journalism in Los Angeles and later became a significant figure in California's LGBTQ+ political movement, particularly in West Hollywood.
+She was among the first women to work in broadcast journalism in Los Angeles, and she later became active in California LGBTQ+ politics, particularly in West Hollywood.

 Early life and education

 Fiske was born in San Francisco and raised in Southern California, the daughter of journalist Frank Fiske and actress Dorothy Guthrie.
 After graduating from Fullerton College in the late 1940s, she worked for the May Company department store chain as a fashion buyer and in advertising and public relations.

 Television career

 Fiske joined KCOP-TV (Channel 13) in Los Angeles in the 1950s, where she became a news editor for newscaster Baxter Ward before he entered politics.
 In 1956, she began hosting Strictly for Women, a daytime talk show that ran for several years.
 She also wrote for Ward's evening newscast before leaving in 1962 to return to advertising.

 She rejoined KCOP in the 1970s to host another afternoon talk program.
 In 1977, during singer Anita Bryant's "Save Our Children" campaign, Fiske came out publicly as a lesbian on air.
 KCOP fired her shortly afterward, ending her television career.